ddev/ddev/docs/content/users/debugging-profiling/step-debugging.md

 ## Troubleshooting Xdebug

-The basic thing to understand about xdebug is that it's a network protocol.
-Your IDE (like PhpStorm) will listen on the xdebug port (9003 by default in v1.19+, previously 9000).
-Then if xdebug is enabled in the DDEV web container with `ddev xdebug on`, then php inside the container will try to open a TCP connection to the IDE.
+The basic thing to understand about Xdebug is that it's a network protocol.
+Your IDE (like PhpStorm) will listen on the Xdebug port (9003 by default in v1.19+, previously 9000).
+Then if Xdebug is enabled in the DDEV web container with `ddev xdebug on`, then php inside the container will try to open a TCP connection to the IDE.
 Docker's networking places the host-side listening IDE at `host.docker.internal:9003`.
 So you have to make sure that the network connection is clear and can be made and everything should work.
 Here are basic steps to take to sort out any difficulty:

 * Remember that the port in play is port 9003 for DDEV v1.19+, but before that it was port 9000.
 * Reboot your computer.
 * Temporarily disable any *firewall* or *VPN* if you're having trouble.
 Xdebug is a network protocol, and the php process inside the web container must be able to establish a TCP connection to the listening IDE (PhpStorm, for example).
-* Use `ddev xdebug on` to enable xdebug when you want it, and `ddev xdebug off` when you're done with it.
+* Use `ddev xdebug on` to enable Xdebug when you want it, and `ddev xdebug off` when you're done with it.
 * Set a breakpoint at the first executable line of your index.php.
 * Tell your IDE to start listening.
 (PhpStorm: Click the telephone button, vscode: run the debugger.)
 * Use `curl` or a browser to create a web request.
 For example, `curl https://d9.ddev.site`
 * If the IDE doesn't respond, take a look at `ddev logs`.
 If you see a message like ""PHP message: Xdebug: [Step Debug] Could not connect to debugging client.
-Tried: host.docker.internal:9003 (through xdebug.client_host/xdebug.client_port)" then php/xdebug (inside the container) is not able to make a connection to port 9003.
+Tried: host.docker.internal:9003 (through xdebug.client_host/xdebug.client_port)" then PHP/Xdebug (inside the container) is not able to make a connection to port 9003.
 * `ddev ssh` into the web container.
 Can you `telnet host.docker.internal 9003` and have it connect?
 If you can't, you might have an over-aggressive firewall.
 Disable it, or add a rule that would allow the connection to pass through.
 For example, on Debian/ Ubuntu that would be `sudo ufw allow 9003/tcp`.
 * In PhpStorm, disable the "listen for connections" button so it won't listen.
 Or just exit PhpStorm.
 With another IDE like vscode, stop the debugger from listening.
 * `ddev ssh`: Can `telnet host.docker.internal 9003` connect?
 If it does, you have something else running on port 9003.
 On the host, use `sudo lsof -i :9003 -sTCP:LISTEN` to find out what is there and stop it.
 Don't continue debugging until your telnet command does not connect.
 (Note that on Windows WSL2 you may have to look for listeners both inside WSL2 and on the Windows side.)